We’re always thinking of new ways to have a hands-on, minds-on education. Explore our newest majors.

 Our undergraduate programs are ranked among the best in the nation.
 In fact, U.S. News & World Report’s “America’s Best Colleges 2014,” ranked Virginia Tech 25th among national public universities.
 Our degree programs and research opportunities also earn high marks.
 Read more

-Approximately 20,000 prospective students apply to Virginia Tech each year.
-Last year, we received more than 20,000 applications.
+More than 20,000 prospective students apply to Virginia Tech each year.
+Last year, we received more than 22,500 applications.
 Each applicant is reviewed holistically, meaning that SEVERAL FACTORS—particularly your strength of schedule, grades, and standardized test scores—are considered.

 Virginia Tech’s sense of community is unparalleled.
 In fact, Hokies love their alma mater so much that, in a nationwide study by Alumni Factor, Virginia Tech was ranked No. 1 among alumni who said they would personally choose the university again.

-Since 1872, nearly a quarter of a million Hokies and counting have chosen to apply the university's hands-on, minds-on approach to their academic careers and beyond.
+Since 1872, nearly a quarter of a million Hokies and counting have been a part of the Virginia Tech family.
 Virginia Tech has been the academic launch pad for many great talents, including Nobel Prize recipients, NFL players, Rhodes Scholars, space travelers, politicians, world-class inventors, and researchers.
 Read more